-Thread and bobbins
+Thread and Bobbins

-Fold corrugated cardboard accordian fashion, as shown.
-Folds should be about 2 inches wide.
+Fold corrugated cardboard accordian fashion, as shown in picture.
+Folds should be about two inches wide.
 Place in a shoe box.
 Start with a piece of cardboard as wide as the inside of box and about twice the length of the box.